centre-for-humanities-computing/china-twitter2/README.md

 In addition to the network visualizations, we also show the top 10 handles (based on *weighted degree*).

 ## Emotion analysis
 Emotion classification was conducted using a DistilBERT model finetuned for emotion classification.
 The finetuned model can be found on [HuggingFace](https://huggingface.co/bhadresh-savani/distilbert-base-uncased-emotion).
+The [NewsFluxus](https://github.com/centre-for-humanities-computing/newsFluxus) package was used to investigate the information dynamics of the emotion distribution over time.

 ## Use of photos and videos